-The massive winter storm and below-zero weather moving across the US right now is a good time to be reminded about the dangers of driving in snow, ice and black ice and low visibility or white-out conditions.
+The massive winter storm and deep freeze across much of US right now is a good time to be reminded about the dangers of driving in snow, ice and black ice and low visibility or white-out conditions.

 Winter driving requires more space between you and the vehicle ahead, more attention to changeable road conditions, more attention to the speedometer, and more time to get to your destination safely.